Miguel Vargas Player Props: Dodgers vs. Nationals

 Miguel Vargas At The Plate

-- Vargas is batting .225 with 13 doubles, two triples, five home runs and 25 walks.
+- Vargas has 13 doubles, two triples, five home runs and 25 walks while hitting .225.

-- Vargas has picked up a hit in 28 of 51 games this year, with multiple hits eight times.

-- In 9.8% of his games this year, he has gone deep, and 2.5% of his trips to the plate.
+- He has hit a long ball in five games this year (9.8%), leaving the park in 2.5% of his plate appearances.

-- In 31.4% of his games this year, Vargas has tallied at least one RBI.
-In eight of those games (15.7%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in one contest.
+- In 16 games this year (31.4%), Vargas has picked up an RBI, and in eight of those games (15.7%) he had more than one.
+He has also driven in three or more of his team's runs in one contest.

-- He has scored in 23 games this season (45.1%), including multiple runs in three games.
+- He has scored in 45.1% of his games this season, with two or more runs scored in 5.9%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.